minagawah/debounce-ctx/README.md

 # debounce-ctx

-Simple debounce utility (optionally takes a specific context).
+A simple debounce utility that optionally takes a specific context

 ## Install